oakestra/dashboard/README.md

 This starts the website on the port 8888 which then accesses the Oakestra System Manager on the configured IP address.

+## NGX Theme

+This Dashboard was developed with the help of the [ngx-admin template](https://github.com/akveo/ngx-admin).

+Besides the other components, there is also a @core and a @theme folder, which contains important components and services needed for the NXG theme.
+In general, however, no components of the Oakestra Dashboard are contained here.